j4david/duckdb_fdw/README.md

 | **Codebase** | ~6,500 lines C | ~81,000 lines C++ |
 | **Can they coexist?** | Not in the same backend on Linux; Windows behavior is compatibility-oriented but unsupported | — |

 **They solve different problems.** `pg_duckdb` asks "how can DuckDB make PostgreSQL faster?" `duckdb_fdw` asks "how can PostgreSQL users access everything DuckDB can read?"
-If you need both, run them on separate PG instances.[file:1]
+If you need both, run them on separate PG instances.

 ## 🤝 Contributing

 Contributions are welcome.
-Current high-priority areas are production hardening, deterministic regression coverage, improved Windows CI validation, and eventually a true Arrow C Data read path.[file:1]
+Current high-priority areas are production hardening, deterministic regression coverage, improved Windows CI validation, and eventually a true Arrow C Data read path.

 ## 🔧 Troubleshooting

 ### "Can't find the home directory at ''" (Quack mode)

 DuckDB 1.5+ needs a writable `$HOME/.duckdb/` to cache extensions.
-The PG backend runs as the `postgres` user, which may not have `HOME` set.[file:1]
+The PG backend runs as the `postgres` user, which may not have `HOME` set.

 **Fix A**: Set `HOME` in the PG service: